NabarupDev/PushClash/PushClash-Backend/Readme.md

 - **Developer Battle**: Pits two GitHub users against each other for a comedic comparison
 - **Portfolio Analysis**: Evaluates and roasts personal portfolio websites
 - **Website Scraping**: Analyzes technical aspects of websites including SEO, accessibility, and performance
+- **LeetCode Profile Analysis**: Generates roasts and comparisons of LeetCode profiles

 ## Technology Stack